obster-y/XJTU-thesis/README.md

 All the projects above have some problems, that's why this project exsiss.

 This project make these adjustments/improvements:
-- Refactor the structure of the project, make it more human-readable and decoupled.
+- Refactor the structure of the project, make it more human-readable and decoupled
-- Support writing in english
+- Support writing in english: auto change some matter into english, support english pdf bookmark
 - Substitute `subfig` or `subfigure` with `subcaption`
 - Introduce `siunitx` for units
 - Make font setting suits different OS
 - Provied a latexmk configuration
 - Provied two may-useful script for pdf cropping and transforming
 - Provide functions to generate committee member list and reviewr list

-This project has these issues to be solved:
-- [Repairing]Bookmarks of titles in English opition is showed in Chinese
-- [Repairing]The heading of References is all capitalized

 If you have any questions about the template, please submit an issue directly on github.
 If you find a bug, please submit a pull request.